Wednesday 5th March, 2014

 The official recommendations provided by the British Horse Society state that the minimum size for a stall is 12 feet square for most horses and 12 feet by 12 feet for larger horses.
 Ponies require ten feet square, or 10 feet by 12 feet for large ponies.

 It is also important that there is adequate clearance between the horse and the roof.
 The recommendation is that the stable height should be between 9 feet and 11 feet with a minimum roof clearance of 3 feet.
+Read our guide on how to choose the right size stable for your horse for more information.

 This should be at least 7.5 feet, otherwise there is a danger that a horse will get its legs over the wall, and the stall doorway should be at least 45 inches wide.
 It is usual to use “Dutch doors” in which the door is divided into upper and lower sections.